 of their respective bubbles? _ yes _ no _ I don't know

 communication needs met enough

 Did they both feel OK enough about (a) themselves,

 and (c) the communication process they co-created?
 If not, why?

 This is one of a series of

 articles and communication-skill practices in

 exercise to raise your awareness of eight important

-dynamics that affect internal and social communication
+dynamics that affect communication